November 9, 2020

 - The PI then completes the Research Assessment Plan or Field Research Plan and obtains the necessary written approvals for the plan.

 - Note that field research (and any project that involves reimbursable travel) will require an approved Essential Travel Application, which is a separate process from approval to resume research.
+Complete your Field Research Plan and obtain the necessary approvals first, as this documentation will be needed to submit your Essential Travel Application.

 - For on-campus projects, the PI must schedule a lab walkthrough with EH&S; during the walkthrough, EH&S will work with the PI to complete the Laboratory Coordinator COVID-19 Checklist.